Take the Next Steps

 You can begin your studies in any of our fall, spring or summer* terms so you can apply and start your graduate program right away.

-Attend an online information session to get program details and receive $20** off your application fee just for attending.
+Attend an online information session to get program details.
 Our programs serve working professionals with busy lives.
 Set your own pace and start fall, spring or summer.
 Classes are offered evenings and weekends.
 We look forward to meeting you.

 *Regulatory Science does not have a summer start.